 Oddly, for a company that seems desperate to create their own MCU-like franchise, the Venom film comes entirely divorced from the Spider-Man mythos – Peter Parker was the original host before the parasite took over Eddie Brock and Venom has remained a constant Spider-Man nemesis ever since.
 To the contrary, this is an incarnation of Venom that takes Spider-Man completely out of the equation – although it does incorporate many of the supplementary characters from the Venom storyline such as his ex-wife (ex-girlfriend in the film) Anne Weying and the introduction in a mid-end credits scene of Cletus Kasady (Woody Harrelson) who becomes a rival symbiote known as Carnage in comic-book canon.

 Venom comes from director Ruben Fleischer who made his directorial debut with Zombieland (2009), a modestly enjoyable zombie comedy that a number of people keep insisting is a classic.
-Fleischer next went onto make the bank robbing comedy 30 Minutes or Less (2011) and the true crime film Gangster Squad (2013), both of which received mixed reception.
+Fleischer next went onto make the bank robbing comedy 30 Minutes or Less (2011) and the true crime film Gangster Squad (2013), both of which received mixed reception, and subsequently Zombieland: Double Tap (2019) and the upcoming videogame adaptation Uncharted (2021).
 Venom received some fairly bad reviews in the mainstream press.
 It’s a film I will happily defend for the simple reason that it is clear about what it is setting out to do – be a superhero spectacular – and largely fairly much achieves it.

 The greatest fun to be had in the film comes about halfway in.
 The lead up to this point is all superhero origin stuff delivered to standard and is unexceptional.
 However, when the effects team do their thing, the show is suddenly propelled into the highly entertaining with the scenes of Venom taking over and abruptly throwing guards about the apartment.
 The showstopper of the film is the sequence with Tom Hardy racing through the streets of San Francisco on a motorcycle in a massive vehicular chase in which Venom shoves cars in the way aside, whips doors off vehicles to use as a shield against gunfire, stretches out tentacles to grab power poles so that he can brake, flying through mid-air and finally reconstituting Hardy’s broken legs.
 There’s another exhilaratingly fun sequence with Venom emerging and demolishing a heavily armed SWAT team in a building lobby.
 This is the sort of stuff that one watches superhero films for.